 Money market instruments consists of commercial paper, certificate of deposits held in the Bank's foreign reserves core portfolio.
-Money market instruments also includes term deposits, which are held in the liquidity portfolio.
+Money market instruments and money at call also includes term deposits, which are held in the liquidity portfolio, as described in noted 8 (ii) below.
 The Bank has assessed its business model at the portfolio level as described in note 2 (g) (iii).
 The Bank concluded the following:

-• Money market instruments held in the core foreign reserves portfolio are managed within a business model to hold to collect and sell financial assets and meet the SPPI criteria.
+Money market instruments held in the core foreign reserves portfolio are managed within a business model to hold to collect and sell financial assets and meet the SPPI criteria.